Fraud and Theft Prevention Policy

 The campus Public Safety office shall investigate allegations of fraud and theft in accordance with University established policies and procedures.

-The Internal Audit Department shall be responsible for ascertaining the extent of loss, and for reviewing and evaluating control and/or process failures related to the loss.
-Internal Audit will also notify the University Chief Business and Financial Planning Officer, Office of the General Counsel, the Provost/Executive Vice Chancellor, Lawrence Campus, and/or the Executive Vice Chancellor, Medical Center.
+Internal Audit shall be responsible for ascertaining the extent of loss, and for reviewing and evaluating control and/or process failures related to the loss.
+Internal Audit will also notify the University Chief Financial Officer, Office of the General Counsel, the Provost/Executive Vice Chancellor, Lawrence Campus, and/or the Executive Vice Chancellor, Medical Center.

 Reports and investigations of allegations of fraud and theft ordinarily will be kept confidential to the reasonable extent possible under law and consistent with the need to conduct an adequate investigation and take corrective action.